andrew/ultimate-awesome/README.md

 - [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
 - [awesome-transformer-ocr](https://github.com/EriCongMa/awesome-transformer-ocr) - This repository is created to share current progress of transformer based optical character recognition(OCR).
 Welcome to share~.
 - [awesome-sound-source-localization](https://github.com/fyjneverfollows/awesome-sound-source-localization) - A tutorial for Sound Source Localization researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for Sound Source Localization, and make them universally accessible and useful.
+- [awesome-indonesia-vision-research-conference](https://github.com/indonesia-vision-ai/awesome-indonesia-vision-research-conference) - A curated list of resources dedicated to research papers published by Indonesians at top international conferences.
 - [awesome-libertarianism](https://github.com/marcodpt/awesome-libertarianism) - Curated list of awesome books and authors on libertarianism, anarcho-capitalism and austrian school of economics.
 - [awesome-devops](https://github.com/mentoriaiac/awesome-devops) - Lista de materiais sobre tópicos e ferramentas DevOps.
 - [awesome-murf](https://github.com/murf-ai/awesome-murf) - A curated list of resources related to Murf API.